by Hrga / CC BY-SA 2.0

 Best Time to Visit:

-The best months for good weather in Zagreb are April, May, June, July, August and September.
+The best months for good weather in Zagreb are March, April, May, June, July, August, September and October.
 Late spring and early fall are arguably the best times to visit.

-Connection from the Airport:
+Connection from the Airport (6/10):

 Zagreb Airport (ZAG) is located outside of Zagreb, in Velika Gorica, only 15 kilometers from the city center.

 – Shuttle buses conveniently depart from the airport every 30 minutes.
-Tickets are €4 and Pleso Prijevoz shuttle buses leave every 30 minutes between 6.00am-10.30pm and whenever a flight arrives in the late night hours.
+Tickets are €8 and Pleso Prijevoz shuttle buses leave every 30 minutes between 6.00am-10.30pm and whenever a flight arrives in the late night hours.
+They dont go very near to the city centre.

 – Public Bus 290 runs from Monday to Saturday, 4:30 AM to 12:15 AM, and Sundays from 5:35 AM to 12:15 AM.
 The trip takes approximately 35 minutes, with buses departing every 35 minutes on average.